vsoch/askci/paper/paper.md

 The user is also able to easily search all content across the site, which is also made available via the AskCI Server Application Programming Interface (API).
-Command line tools to streamline asking and answering questions will be developed using this API, and questions are linked to specific locations in the text.
+Command line tools to streamline asking and answering questions can be developed using this API, and questions are linked to specific locations in the text.
 This is made possible by way of span tags.
 While not visible in the rendered markdown, questions and examples are embedded in the content by way of these tags.
 A span for a question or example can appear anywhere in the text, and marks the location where